rothskeller/photo-tools/md/MANUAL.md

 unknown. `Z` can be used on input, and is always used on output, in place of `+00:00` or `-00:00` to represent UTC.

+The `face` field applies only to images; it is the list of people names associated with face regions in the image.
+See Special Behaviors, below, for the relationship between the `face` and `person` fields.
+Note that this tool cannot add face regions; it can only recognize them and remove them.

 The `gps` field is the GPS coordinates of the location where the media was captured (or, if not known exactly, the place where they should be shown on a map).
 It is represented as two or three signed floating point numbers separated